JacobRajah/CSC209-Coursework/README.md

 # CSC209-Coursework
 This repository contains all the labs and assignments completed in the course.
-The course was focused on systems programming in a Unix environment using the programming language C. The main topics of the course were:
+The course was focused on systems programming in a Unix environment using the programming language C. The main topics of the course were: Pointers, Dynamic Memory, File Processing, Forking, Pipes and Sockets.

 ## Getting Started